diku-dk/ap-e2025-pub/week7/README.md

 ![Margolus neighbourhoods](margolus.png)

-The numbers serve only to identify which cells belong to the same neighbourhood---this is significant only in the odd case, where the neighbourhoods wrap around the edges of the grid.
+Note how the partitioning shifts by one along both dimensions.
+The numbers in the diagram serve only to identify which cells belong to the same neighbourhood.
+This is significant only in the odd case, where the neighbourhoods wrap around the edges of the grid.
+A block has no state or identity beyond the state of its constituent cells.

 **Note:** Margolus neighbourhoods are only well-defined when the grid size is an even number in both dimensions.
 For these exercises we will assume that this is